Niktux/karma-docs/source/commands/index.rst

 To execute these commands, please check this few points :

 * karma file has execution rights
-* always work in your application root directory
+* you always work in your application root directory

 .. note::